pagemachine/ats/Documentation/Releases/Index.rst

 Breaking: Extconf department job configuration format change
 -------

-The configuration for the job department now has to be formated as array instead of an array.
+The configuration for the job department now has to be formated as array instead of a string.

 .. code-block:: php